 Job Accommodation Network (JAN) is a free consulting service that provides information about job accommodations, the Americans with Disabilities Act (ADA), and the employability of people with disabilities.

 The NBDC’s Web site offers a national job board that features openings from member businesses and corporations.

-ServiceSource is a nonprofit corporation with regional offices and programs located in five states.
-Some of their varied services include job placement, vocational training, vocational rehabilitation services, vocational evaluation and placement and assistive technology assessments.
-States with ServiceSource offices are: Colorado, Delaware, Florida, North Carolina and Virginia.
+ServiceSource is a nonprofit organization with regional offices and programs located in five states.
+Some of their varied services include job placement, vocational training, vocational rehabilitation services, vocational evaluation and placement, and assistive technology assessments.
+States with ServiceSource offices are Delaware, Florida, North Carolina, and Virginia.

 The contents of the following Web sites are solely the responsibility of their authors and do not necessarily represent the official views of the Amputee Coalition.
 The Amputee Coalition cannot and does not make specific recommendations for products or services.
 No Amputee Coalition endorsement is implied.

 abilityJOBS offers résumé posting and job searches for individuals with disabilities. abilityJOBS also offers employers the ability to search résumés for individuals with disabilities.

 disABLEDperson, Inc.’s mission is to reduce the high unemployment rate of individuals with disabilities.
 Their services include free résumé postings and job searching.

 Getting Hired is a recruitment site that helps inclusive employers search for and hire professional individuals and veterans with disabilities.